-For considerable numbers of people who find themselves in conflict scenarios, identity can be, or can become intricately bound up in land occupation, access, or perceived rights to specific lands in very powerful ways.
-In many cases the existence of ethnic, religious, geographic, or other identities to which primary attachments persist, can be based on connections to land, home area, or territory.
-Smith notes that if local identity-based groups do not have a relationship with the state that involves attachment and loyalty and ultimately provides for an acceptance of state authority as legitimate, then the state and group identities will be in competition.
-With armed conflict underway in such a context, some groups will seize upon the opportunity to advance the goals of substate self-determination especially with regard to land.
+For considerable numbers of people who find themselves in conflict scenarios, identity can be or can become bound up intricately in land occupation, access, or perceived rights to specific lands in very powerful ways.
+In many cases the existence of ethnic, religious, geographic, or other identities to which primary attachments persist can be based on connections to land, home area, or territory.28 Smith notes that if local identity-based groups do not have a relationship with the state that involves attachment and loyalty and ultimately provides for an acceptance of state authority as legitimate, then the state and group identities will be in competition.29 With armed conflict under way in such a context, some groups will seize upon the opportunity to advance the goals of substate self-determination, especially with regard to land.
 With a concurrent reduction in state power, a relative rise in the influence of identity-based attachments to land can occur, especially if there is an identity component to the conflict.

-Ibrahim32 notes that "the assertion of a person's identity is intended to give meaning to an encounter with others."
-The definition of identity in a context of armed conflict is often predicated on how an individual or group sees themselves with respect to opposing groups.
-Thus, approaches to land employed by one group in a conflict can be purposefully rejected by another, leading to a situation of opposed legal pluralism over land.
-As the identities of those involved in armed conflict develop and take on significant enmity with an opposing group or groups, approaches to land issues will reflect this and can become a prominent feature in the conflict and subsequent peace process.33
+F. Ibrahim notes, "The assertion of a person's identity is intended to give meaning to an encounter with others."
+The definition of identity in a context of armed conflict often is predicated on how an individual or group see themselves with respect to opposing groups.
+Thus, approaches to land employed by one group in a conflict can be rejected purposefully by another, leading to a situation of opposed legal pluralism over land.
+As the identities of those involved in armed conflict develop and take on significant enmity with an opposing group or groups, approaches to land issues will reflect this and can become a prominent feature in the conflict and subsequent peace process.
+31